ghpaetzold/MorphAdornerToolkit/README.md

 }
 ```

+#License

+Moph Adorner is under Copyright © 2006-2013 by Northwestern University.
+All rights reserved.
+For more information on license, please visit http://morphadorner.northwestern.edu/licenses.

 # References
 Burns, Philip R. "MorphAdorner v2: A Java Library for the Morphological Adornment of English Language Texts."
 Evanston, IL.
 Northwestern University.
 2013.